Prairie canola in ‘worrisome’ shape | The Western Producer

 “The crushing industry has got to be pretty nervous right now,” said Coleman.

-He believes that is why nearby canola futures prices started climbing late this week.
+He believes that is why nearby canola futures prices started climbing late last week.